lillycore-boss/lillycore/.github/ISSUE_TEMPLATE/lillycore-card-alpha.md

 **“Please provide the full content of <DOC_NAME> so I may load it before continuing.”**

+Complete uploaded documents count as provided for ingestion unless I explicitly ask for a paste.

 You MUST NOT proceed with ANY task until:

 - All required documents have been pasted,